ali322/hyse/README.md

 ## How does Hyse work

-Vess provides a GUI to generate the config file for hysteria.
+Hyse provides a GUI to generate the config file for hysteria.
 It includes hysteria's binary executable in the app bundle.

 ## Usage